Nashi or Japanese pear: planting, harvest

 The Nashi or Asian pear in a few words

-- It produces fruits called nashis, resembling apples with juicy, crisp flesh and a pear-like flavour
+• It produces fruits called nashis, which resemble apples with juicy, crisp flesh and a pear-like flavour

-- It’s disease-resistant, hardy against cold and thrives in sunny spots in any good non-calcareous soil
+• It is disease-resistant, hardy against cold, and thrives in sunny spots in any good non-calcareous soil

-- You’ll need to plant a pear tree or another variety of nashi to obtain fruit
+• A pear tree or another variety of nashi must be planted nearby for fruit production

-- Nashis are ready for harvest in late summer and can be stored for several months
+• Nashis are harvested in late summer and can be stored for several months

 Our expert's word

-Compact in size, this Japanese pear tree forms a small tree not exceeding 3 to 5 metres in any direction.
+Compact in size, this Japanese pear tree forms a small tree, not exceeding 3 to 5 metres in any direction.
 It thrives in fresh, fertile soil but dislikes overly chalky ground.
 Hardy down to around -15°C, it can be grown in any garden.
-The Nashi pear tree is not self-fertile; you will need to plant another pear tree (such as Williams) or another variety of Nashi to obtain fruit.
-Discover how to grow these delicious Asian pears and cultivate the Nashi!
+The Nashi pear tree is not self-fertile, so you will need to plant another pear tree (such as Williams) or another Nashi variety to ensure fruit production.
+Discover how to grow these delicious Asian pears and cultivate your own Nashi tree!

 Description and botany